 A week ago tomorrow would have been my Mom's 77th birthday.
 Even before hearing of Tricia's loss, I planned to pay tribute to Mom, as I do every year, by making bread on her birthday.

-But once hearing Tricia's news, I knew that after mixing and kneading and tending and shaping and baking and tapping and buttering, I would deliver warm bread to a family raw with loss, gathering with memories, communing with tears and laughter, to mourn the loss and celebrate the life of their own mother.
+So after hearing Tricia's news, I knew that after mixing and kneading and tending and shaping and baking and tapping and buttering, I would deliver warm bread to a family raw with loss, gathering with memories, communing with tears and laughter, to mourn the loss and celebrate the life of their own mother.

 Best-Ever Oatmeal Bread is a forgiving and adaptable recipe.
-I’ve intentionally (or accidentally) doubled the molasses and honey, omitted the pecan meal or the milk powder, substituted wheat flour for a portion of the flour, added dried cranberries or sunflower seeds, and so on.
+I’ve intentionally (or accidentally) doubled the molasses and honey, omitted the pecan meal or the milk powder, used almond meal instead of pecan meal, substituted all-purpose flour for a portion of the bread flour, added dried cranberries or sunflower seeds, and so on.